hale2ian/linux-hardening-tool/readme.md

 # Linux Hardening Tool

 ## Overview
-This project is developed as part of **COMP902 - Advanced Information Technology Specialised Project**.
+This project is developed as part of **COMP902 Advanced Information Technology Specialised Project May-Aug 2025**.

 It automates Linux server hardening using modular Bash scripts and a Python CLI controller, covering:
 - SSH Hardening